pjkundert/python-slip39/README.txt

   For BIP-39, the number of groups is always 1, and the number of mnemonics required for that group is always 1.
-This selection is both insecure (easy to accidentally disclose) and unreliable (easy to accidentally lose), but since most hardware wallets, *only* accept BIP-39 phrases, we also provide a way to /backup your BIP-39 phrase/ using SLIP-39!
+This selection is both insecure (easy to accidentally disclose) and unreliable (easy to accidentally lose), but since most hardware wallets *only* accept BIP-39 phrases, we also provide a way to /backup your BIP-39 phrase/ using SLIP-39!